no onion no garlic dal

 This blog was created by WhiteBalanceAI.com, a wellness-focused web design studio helping creators build high-traffic SEO blogs with empathy, monetization, and reader trust.
 Want your site to do the same?
 Let’s build it.

-Why make dal without onion and garlic ?
+Q2.
+Why is this dal made without onion and garlic?

 Recipe Rating